Parser Combinators in Ruby

 JsonParser.new("bad input").run

-=> Parser::ParseFailure: expected one [
+=> Parser::ParseFailure: expected one of: [

 #<Method: JsonParser#object>,